CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution/resources/how_to.md

        ![how review suggestion](../../../assets/review-suggestion.png){ width="90%", align=right }
     </figure>

 These suggestions can be directly applied within GitHub without requiring the author to copy them to their own local branch.
-It is easier to:
+It is recommended to:

 - first apply the suggestions you agree with via GitHub
 - then update your local branch with `git pull`